 Also Read:

-Start Early: It is best to start NEET preparation at the earliest possible time, ideally at the end of the Class 10 Board exam.
-To ensure complete preparation, prepare for two years alongside your Class 11 and Class 12 lessons.
+Start Early: NEET preparation should be started as early as possible.
+The ideal time is after Class 10 Board exam.
+For complete preparation, you need to dedicate two years apart your Class 11 and Class 12 lessons.
 In these two years, you will get sufficient time to study the chapters and topics properly to build concepts, practice, and revise till the exam.

 Also Read: How to Prepare for NEET Along with Class 12 Board Exams